ankane/strong_migrations/README.md

 end
 ```

-Use the `unsafe!` method to raise errors.
+Use the `unsafe!` method to stop migrations.

 ## Existing Migrations